huggingface/diffusers/docs/source/en/api/pipelines/unclip.md

 specific language governing permissions and limitations under the License.
 -->

-# UnCLIP
+# unCLIP

 [Hierarchical Text-Conditional Image Generation with CLIP Latents](https://huggingface.co/papers/2204.06125) is by Aditya Ramesh, Prafulla Dhariwal, Alex Nichol, Casey Chu, Mark Chen.
-The UnCLIP model in 🤗 Diffusers comes from kakaobrain's [karlo]((https://github.com/kakaobrain/karlo)).
+The unCLIP model in 🤗 Diffusers comes from kakaobrain's [karlo]((https://github.com/kakaobrain/karlo)).

 The abstract from the paper is following: